-Here's everything we know about the Google Pixel 7
+Google Pixel 7: Price, specs, features, & everything we know ahead of launch

 Camera

-Judging how long it took for Google to switch over from the 12MP camera sensors from previous Pixel devices, we expect the Pixel 7 to keep the current setup, and come with major software improvements to enhance and improve the quality.
-The Pixel 6 had a 50MP f/1.9 sensor, and a 12MP f/2.2 ultrawide.
+Rumors indicate that the Pixel 7 will keep the same set of cameras as the Pixel 6 series.
+It means the Pixel 7 will feature a 50MP Samsung GN1 f/1.9 sensor and a 12MP f/2.2 ultra-wide lens.
 The telephoto sensor is reserved for the Pixel 6 Pro, and the renders confirm the same setup for the next generation.
+Nevertheless, improvements are expected in the camera software segment, and the Pixel 7 is reportedly going to have even more impressive image processing, thanks to the Tensor G2 chipset.

-The Pixel 7 will likely keep the primary camera sensor and the ultrawide.
-As for the features and improvements, it’s hard to tell.
-Google did confirm that the camera will be much better at optimizing the image quality for different skin colors, and the low-light capability will likely get a significant upgrade.
+The front-facing camera, as mentioned above, will be upgraded from an 8MP sensor to an 11MP Samsung 3J1 sensor.
+While you won't notice much of a difference, the new sensor will enable 4K video recording from the selfie camera — something that was possible on the Pixel 6 Pro, but not the Pixel 6.
+With the Pixel 7 series, all the devices will have a 4K recording feature when using the front camera.

 Battery